neuroinformatics-unit/spikewrap/README.md

+> **Warning**
-> [!warning] SWC Ephys is not sufficiently tested to be used in analysis.
+> **SWC Ephys is not sufficiently tested to be used in analysis.
 This release is only for testing.
-Do not use for your final analyses.
+Do not use for your final analyses.**

-> [!warning] Limitations
+> **Warning** **Limitations**
-> - works only on SpikeGLX recordings with 1 gate, trigger, probe (per run)
+> - works only on SpikeGLX recordings with 1 gate, 1 trigger, 1 probe (per run, e.g. g0, t0, imec0)
 > - requires standard input folder format
+> - only run one subject / run at a time
 > - has limited preprocessing options (`tshift`, `bandpass_filter`, `common median reference`)
 > - no options to remove potentially large intermediate files
+> - installation / running on HPC is a bit clunky.
+In future this can be simplified with SLURM jobs organised under the hood and setting up a HPC module.
 > - untested!

+# Features

+- preprocess SpikeGLX data (`tshift`, `bandpass_filter`, `common median reference`)
+- spike sorting (`kilosort2`, `kilosort2_5`, `kilosort3`)
+- quality check measures on the sorting results

-# Installation
+# Local Installation

-Clone [the repository]() using git.
+Sorting requires a NVIDIA GPU and so is currently only available using the SWC's High-Performance Computer (HPC).
+However, local installation is useful for visualising the preprocessing steps prior to running the full pipeline (see 'Visualisation' below).

+To install locally, clone the repository to your local machine using git.

+`git clone git@github.com:neuroinformatics-unit/swc_ephys.git`

 Change directory to the repo and install using

 `pip install -e .`

 or, to also install developer dependencies

-`pip install -e .[dev]` (Windows) or
+`pip install -e .[dev]`

+or if using the zsh shell

-`pip install -e '.[dev]'` (macOS / Linux)
+`pip install -e ".[dev]"`

 After installation, the module can be imported with `import swc_ephys`.
-Local installations can be used to visualise preprocessing results (see below).
-To run sorting, running on the SWC HPC is currently required.

-#### Running on the HPC
+## Running on the HPC

 Currently, sorting is required to run on the SWC HPC with access to `/ceph/neuroinformatics`.
-This allows KiloSort to be run, which have NVIDIA GPU as a requirement.

 To connect and run on the HPC (e.g. from Windows, macOS or Linux terminal):

 `ssh username@ssh.swc.ucl.ac.uk`

-`ssh hpc-gw`1
+`ssh hpc-gw1`

 The first time using, it is necessary to steup and install `swc_ephys`.
-It is strongly recommended to make a new conda environment on the HPC, before installing `swc_ephys` as above.
+It is strongly recommended to make a new conda environment on the HPC, before installing `swc_ephys`.

 `module load miniconda`

 `conda create --name swc_ephys python=3.10`

 `conda activate swc_ephys`

-and install swc_ephys and it's dependencies
+and install swc_ephys and it's dependencies:

 `mkdir ~/git-repos`

 `cd ~/git-repos`

 `git clone https://github.com/JoeZiminski/swc_ephys.git`

 `cd swc_ephys`

 `pip install -e .`

-Finally, to run the pipeline, create a script to run the pipeline or call from the command line interface (see below) and call it from the HPC, after requesting a GPU node
+Before running, it is necessary to request use of a GPU node on the HPC to run spike sorting with KiloSort.
+To run preprocessing and spike sorting, create a script using the API or call from the command line interface (instructions below).

-`srun -p gpu --gres=gpu:2 --mem=50000 --pty bash -i` `module load miniconda`
+`srun -p gpu --gres=gpu:1 -n 8 --mem=40GB --pty bash -i`

+`module load cuda`

+`module load miniconda`

 `conda activate swc_ephys`

 `python my_pipeline_script.py`

-## Quick Start Guide
+# Quick Start Guide

-SWC Ephys (currently) expects input raw data to be stored in a `rawdata` folder.
-A subject (e.g. mouse) data should be stored in the `rawdata` folder and contain SpikeGLX format output (example below).**Currently, only recordings with 1 gate, 1 trigger and 1 probe (i.e. index 0 for all gate, trigger probe, `g0`, `t0` and `imec0`)**.
+SWC Ephys (currently) expects input data to be stored in a `rawdata` folder.
+A subject (e.g. mouse) data should be stored in the `rawdata` folder and contain SpikeGLX output format (example below). **Currently, only recordings with 1 gate, 1 trigger and 1 probe are supported (i.e. index 0 for all gate, trigger probe, `g0`, `t0` and `imec0`)**.

 ```
 └── rawdata/